Current portfolio

 Sustainability

 SRL's temporary traffic solutions enable greater segregation and control of traffic flows, in turn improving safety and reducing congestion around roadworks.
-On a congested junction, SRL’s adaptive detection system can reduce the average journey time by up to 22%.
-This improves satisfaction for road users and local communities, and reduces pollution.
-In addition focus is being placed on health and safety through the use of more sophisticated methods of traffic management to protect highway workers and segregate traffic, cyclists and pedestrians.
+This improves satisfaction for road users and local communities and reduces pollution.
+In addition, focus is being placed on health and safety through the use of more sophisticated methods of traffic management to protect highway workers and segregate traffic, cyclists and pedestrians

 Tampnet